 Online Doctorate Degree Programs in Social Sciences & Public Affairs

 Do you want to push your education to the upper limits, while exploring the finer points of human behavior, thought, and culture?i Then taking online social science courses or public affairs courses at the doctoral level may be the perfect next step for you!
 Whether you’re interested in pursuing online doctoral programs in psychology, earning a PhD in public affairs, or exploring another branch of knowledge in the social sciences, the info below may be a good starting point for your plans!
-You’ll learn a bit more about disciplines you might study, as well as what to potentially expect from your online doctoral program.
+You’ll learn a bit more about disciplines you might study, as well as what to potentially expect from PhD in Social Sciences online programs.

 So what is social science, exactly? i

 The social sciences are branches of science that explore human behaviors, cultures, and social interactions.
-If you’re considering doctoral programs in social sciences, you’re probably already familiar with this definition!
+If you’re considering PhD in Social Sciences online programs, you’re probably already familiar with this definition!
 However, the social sciences have evolved over time, and not everybody agrees on what disciplines belong in the social sciences category.
 For example, some may include history in the mix, while others say, “No way!”
 Some generally-accepted branches of the social sciences may include:

 - Political science (or public affairs)